pdimens/harpy/index.md

 magic of [Snakemake](https://snakemake.readthedocs.io/en/stable/) under the hood to handle the worklfow decision-making, but as a user, you just interact with it like a normal command-line program.
-Harpy uses both well known and niche programs to take raw haplotagging sequences and process them to become called SNP genotypes (or haplotypes).
+Harpy uses both well known and niche programs to take raw haplotagging sequences and process them to become called SNP genotypes (or haplotypes) or large structural variants (inversions, deletions, duplications).
 Most of the settings are pre-configured and the settings you can modify are done at the command line.
-There aren't too many, which should make things a little simpler.

 ## What is haplotagging?
 Linked-read sequencing exists to combine the throughput and accuracy of short-read